-Lisa Bhungalia is an Assistant Professor of political science at Kent State University.
-She holds a PhD in geography from Syracuse University, and she has also held postdoctoral fellowships in geography at Ohio State University and in the humanities at Syracuse University.
-Her research explores the relationship between national securitization, liberal warfare, and transnational linkages and encounters between the U.S. and North Africa/Middle East region.
-Her current book project examines the deepening entanglements of regimes of war and policing and aid in Palestine, with attention in particular to the role of humanitarianism and development in liberal strategies of warfare.
-Her work has appeared in Geopolitics, Political Geography, Environment and Planning A, and the Middle East Report among other venues.
-She is currently developing new research on the global geographies of U.S. terrorism law with a focus on aid-security assemblages in the Middle East and Africa specifically.
+Lisa Bhungalia is an Assistant Professor of Political Science at Kent State University.
+She holds a PhD in Geography from Syracuse University, and she has also held postdoctoral fellowships in Geography at Ohio State University and in the Humanities at Syracuse University.
+Her research explores the relationship between national securitization, liberal warfare, and transnational linkages and encounters between the US and North Africa/Middle East region.
+Her current book project examines the deepening entanglements of regimes of war, policing, and aid in Palestine, with attention to the role of humanitarianism and development in liberal strategies of warfare.
+Her work has appeared in Geopolitics, Political Geography, Politics and Space, Environment and Planning A, Society and Space, and the Middle East Report among other venues.
+She is currently developing new research on the social lives of terrorism databases.

 Ph.D. in Geography, Syracuse University, 2013, M.A. in Humanities and Social Thought, New York University, B.A. in English, Ohio State University

-Aid politics; race and securitization; war and counterinsurgency; theories of sovereignty and the state; violence; settler colonialism; geographies of the global south; Middle East and North Africa; U.S. in the Middle East; Palestine/Israel
+Aid politics, sovereignty, Race and Securitization, War and Counterinsurgency, Violence, Law, critical theory, settler colonialism, geographies of the global south, Middle East and North Africa, US in the Middle East, Palestine/Israel

 2018.
 “Governing Terror: Aid, Security, and War in Palestine” in “Interventions – (Re)thinking the Politics of Governing the Ungovernable,” eds.
 Fouad Marei and Mona Atia, Political Geography.